NandarLinn/ChatWithDatabaseUsingLangChain/README.md

   -H 'accept: application/json' \
   -H 'Content-Type: application/json' \
   -d '{
-  "question": "show a top customer in 2005"
+  "question": "how much was earned in 2019"
 }'
 ```